Final Fours and national championships define Kentucky basketball. It’s why the program hangs nothing less than Final Four banners in Rupp Arena.

 The NCAA currently utilizes Sporting News, the AP, the National Association of Basketball Coaches and the U.S. Basketball Writers Association.

-UK has captured the NCAA title eight times, been the national runner-up three times, made 15 Final Four appearances and another 34 Elite Eight stops.
-Its current record in the NCAA Tournament is 111-46. (.707 winning percentage).
+UK has captured the NCAA title eight times, been the national runner-up four times, made 17 Final Four appearances and another 36 Elite Eight stops.
+Its current record in the NCAA Tournament is 121-49 (.712 winning percentage).
+The Wildcats advanced to the Final Four four times in a five-year stretch from 2011-15, becoming one of just three programs to ever do so.

 Perhaps even more impressive is Kentucky’s unparalleled success in the league’s postseason tournament.
-In the 52 years the event has been held, Kentucky has captured 27 titles and won more than 85 percent of its games.
+In the 56 years the event has been held, Kentucky has captured 29 titles and won nearly 85 percent of its games.
 Next in line among the schools in tournament titles is Alabama with six.

-Fourteen players have won SEC Player of the Year honors with Anthony Davis winning both the AP and Coaches awards in 2012.
+Fifteen players have won SEC Player of the Year honors with Anthony Davis and Tyler Ulis winning both the AP and Coaches awards in 2012 and 2016, respectively.

 An astonishing 60 players have scored more than 1,000 points in a Kentucky uniform.
 From Dan Issel (2,138), the program’s all-time scoring leader, to Bobby Watson (1,001 points), and everybody in between, all have made their mark at UK.